Bias in Software Sales

 Bias has been a pet peeve of mine for a long time.
 As a boy, my father taught me not just to ‘believe’ in something because it felt right, but to have reason behind choices.
 Of course, I ignored this advice until I had made many mistakes and learned the lesson independently.
 Ultimately, it stuck with me and became a theme in my experience as I grew into my career.
 Bias is the enemy of reason, and too often, we let it lead our decisions.

-Bias in Technology Sales
+Bias in Software and Technology Sales

 Despite being a lifelong proponent of reason, I was able to use bias to my advantage while climbing the software sales ladder.
 Technology Sales is part science, part art.
 The art involves convincing other people that what they need is what you have.
 Often this is a harmonious match.
 The salesperson is merely educating their less informed customer of genuine business needs that they have missed, which can be solved by their solution.
 In other cases, the salesperson can convince the customer to base their decision on unimportant or, sometimes, downright irrelevant business needs.
 It was these cases that inspired me to build Olive.

 In all honesty, I have been involved in deals where the technology solution I was selling was not the ideal fit for the customer, and it feels terrible.
 You can tell as a salesperson when you’re pushing a product rather than helping fulfill a customer’s needs.

 However, the very nature of sales and sales compensation often forces the hand of the salespeople.
 There are short term targets for salespeople while companies are trying to build long term partnerships.
 I have several examples from my past of customers that have let bias lead their decisions and ended up paying the price for it later on.
 One story will always stick in my mind.